-- 163. SIU Officer A testified that Hassan had been managed as an 'active investigation file' by the SIU from his NSPOI designation in 2015 until the Bourke Street incident on 9 November 2018.336 She stated that NSPOIs were 'ranked' or prioritised according to the level of concern they posed,337 with more attention to resourcing, filling intelligence gaps and mitigating risks for NSPOIs ranked as posing the highest level of concern.338 - 164.
-SIU Officer A agreed that the ANZCTC tool ranked Hassan as 'the highest level of concern'339 due to the presence of a stage indicator.
-'Advisory actions' attach to ANZCTC stage indicators, SIU Officer A providing the example that a stage indicator 'generally means it's a criminal activity with potential for a terrorist attack.'340 - 165.
-However, SIU Officer A testified that the ANZCTC tool specifically the second indicator was 'an aid to the investigators and the analytical team who look at it.'341 She stated that the appropriate investigative actions are therefore not determined solely by reference to the indicator stage shown on the tool, rather by a holistic analysis of the intelligence holdings in order to determine the true level of risk, which in turn, determines what actions are taken.342 - 166.
-In an (additional) exercise of professional judgment, all SIU members and the analyst who reviewed Hassan's file regarded him as a low risk NSPOI, despite the second and second indicators and a dearth of contemporary intelligence.343 It was decided that the ANZCTC over-emphasised Hassan's threat profile and the conduct of the SIU investigation was directed towards managing what was regarded as 'residual risk,'344 including by way of referral to the
+- 163. SIU Officer A testified that Hassan had been managed as an 'active investigation file' by the SIU from his NSPOI designation in 2015 until the Bourke Street incident on 9 November 2018.
+She stated that NSPOIs were 'ranked' or prioritised according to the level of concern they posed, with more attention to resourcing, filling intelligence gaps and mitigating risks for NSPOIs ranked as posing the highest level of concern.
+She - 164.
+SIU Officer A agreed that the ANZCTC tool ranked Hassan as 'the highest level of concern' due to the presence of a indicator.
+'Advisory actions' attach to ANZCTC stage indicators, SIU Officer A providing the example that a indicator 'generally means it's a criminal activity with potential for a terrorist attack.' due to the presence of a indicator.
+'Advisory actions' attach to ANZCTC stage indicators, SIU Officer A providing the example that a indicator 'generally means it's a criminal activity with potential for a terrorist attack.' - 165.
+However, SIU Officer A testified that the ANZCTC tool specifically the was 'an aid to the investigators and the analytical team who look at it.'341 She stated that the appropriate investigative actions are therefore not determined solely by reference to the indicator stage shown on the tool, rather by a holistic analysis of the intelligence holdings in order to determine the true level of risk, which in turn, determines what actions are taken.342 - 166.
+In an (additional) exercise of professional judgment, all SIU members and the analyst who reviewed Hassan's file regarded him as a low risk NSPOI, despite the indicators and a dearth of contemporary intelligence.
+It was decided that the ANZCTC over-emphasised Hassan's threat profile and the conduct of the SIU investigation was directed towards managing what was regarded as 'residual risk,' including by way of referral to the